alipali737/pen-test-docs/Services/SMB.md

 An SMB server can then provide arbitrary parts of its local file system as shares. *Access Control Lists* (*ACLs*) are used to control the shares (Not the underlying file permissions, that is [[Windows#NTFS vs Sharing Permissions|NTFS]]).
 #### Samba
+Samba is for non-windows systems.
 Samba implements the *Common Internet File System* (*CIFS*) protocol.
 It is a specific implementation of the SMB protocol (like a dialect), created by Microsoft.
 It allows connections with newer Windows systems.

 When passing SMB commands over Samba to an older NetBIOS service, it usually connects over TCP ports *137-139*, but CIFS only uses *445*.